kisanbura/Linux-OS-Coursework/docs/week6.md

 Security auditing and monitoring introduce measurable system overhead through increased disk I/O, CPU usage, and memory consumption.
 Enabling process accounting and frequent monitoring improves visibility and forensic capability but can slightly reduce performance under load.
 This trade-off was evaluated during performance testing, where the impact of logging was observed to be minimal relative to the security benefits.
 As the system operates within a virtualised environment, prioritising auditability over marginal performance gains was considered appropriate.

 Random disk writes improved throughput realism but increased latency, demonstrating the balance between I/O performance and responsiveness.

+#These results demonstrate how operating system performance is shaped by scheduler behaviour, memory management policies, and virtualisation constraints rather than application behaviour alone.
 ----------------------------------------------------------------------------------------
 ## Reflection